Efficiency in the Serverless Cloud Paradigm: A Survey on the Reusing and Approximation Aspects: Reusing Opportunities in the Serverless Clouds

-A more efficient approach for function consolidation is to let users maintain their fine-grain functions and let a framework in the back-end automatically carry out the fusing~\cite{wang2020accelerating} process without any user intervention.
+Function consolidation can be employed at the programming level via defining less granular functions, however, doing so is against the microservice-based software engineering methodology and makes the function maintainability cumbersome.
+A more efficient approach for function consolidation is to let users maintain their fine-grain functions and let a framework in the back-end automatically carry out the fusing~\cite{akkus2018sand,dukic2020photons,wang2020accelerating} process without any user intervention.
 The main challenge in this approach is how to balance reducing the data transfer overhead against the resource inefficiency potentially caused by forming coarse-grain (consolidated) functions \cite{wang2020accelerating}.
-The reason for inefficiency (and potentially resource wastage) is that coarse-grain functions limit the ways tasks can be allocated, thereby, reduce the flexibility of resource allocation methods.
-For instance, consider a workflow with two chained functions where the first one, denoted $f_m()$, is memory-intensive and the second one, denoted $f_c()$, is CPU-intensive.
-These functions can be efficiently allocated on different machines in a heterogeneous system---$f_m()$ on a memory-rich machine and $f_c()$ on a CPU-rich machine.
+The reason for inefficiency (and potentially resource wastage) is that coarse-grain functions limit the ways tasks can be allocated, thereby, reducing the flexibility of resource allocation methods.
+For instance, consider a workflow with two chained functions where the first one, denoted $f_m()$, is memory-intensive and the second one denoted $f_c()$, is CPU-intensive.
+These functions can be efficiently allocated on different machines in a heterogeneous system---$f_m()$ on a memory-rich and $f_c()$ on a CPU-rich machine.
 However, consolidating the two functions requires a machine that is both memory- and CPU-rich.
 This can potentially lead to inefficient resource utilization or the incurred cost of accessing such a high-end machine can be more than the benefit of reducing the data transfer overhead.
-In summary, we note that an efficient function consolidation framework must consider the function characteristics and bases its decisions on comprehensive function profiling \cite{shahrad2020serverless}.
+In summary, we note that an efficient function consolidation framework must consider the function's characteristics and bases its decisions on comprehensive function profiling \cite{shahrad2020serverless}.